divyanshmathur004/IPL-Win-Probability-Predictor/README.md

 Clone the repository:

-Bash

 git clone https://github.com/divyanshmathur004/IPL-Win-Probability-Predictor.git
 cd IPL-Win-Probability-Predictor

 Create and activate a virtual environment (recommended):

-Bash

 python -m venv venv
 source venv/bin/activate  # On Windows: venv\Scripts\activate

 Install the required dependencies:
 (First, create a requirements.txt file with numpy, pandas, and scikit-learn listed inside.)

-Bash

 pip install -r requirements.txt

 Run the Jupyter Notebook:
 To see how the model was trained, launch Jupyter Notebook and open ipl_data_train.ipynb.

-Bash

 jupyter notebook

 🧠 How to Use the Model
 The saved pipe.pkl file can be loaded to make predictions on new data.
 The input should be a Pandas DataFrame containing the required features.

 Here is a sample Python script to make a prediction:

-Python

 import pickle
 import pandas as pd